somhi/PCXT_DeMiSTify/README_NOTES_DeMiSTify.md

 **Bugs**

+* keyboard controller does not pass diagnostic tests

 * With original IBM ROM does not work keyboard (beeps at every keystroke)

 * Tandy graphics are not well displayed